hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 </map>
 ```

-Analogously to the example above, `currency` is the name of the custom attribute that will be extracted using the
+Analogous to the example above, `currency` is the name of the custom attribute that will be extracted using the
 `CurrencyExtractor` class.

 Please note that an attribute name may begin with an ascii letter [A-Za-z] or digit [0-9] and may contain